jeff-nasseri/Avesta/doc/QuickStartOnWebApi/DataLayer/CreateEntityModel.md

 # Data layer of simple crud in Avesta framework web api
-Avesta.Repository & Avesta.Data is the main libraries you can user for design your data layer for your application.
+Avesta.Repository & Avesta.Data is the main libraries you can use them for design your data layer of your application.
 Currently Avesta only support Entity Framework Core as ORM.

 ### Lest start designing a simple data layer !
 When you want to create various entity model in your data layer ,First of all you need to create a class of that model you want ,For example I want to create a basic Car Model in my data layer :